lucywyman/recipes/breakfasts/_posts/2015-04-02-mashed-potato-cheddar-waffles.md

 2. Continue to cook the butter until the crackling subsides and the butter begins to brown a bit.
 The butter will smell nutty.
 3. Immediately transfer the browned butter into a medium bowl.
 4. Whisk in buttermilk and eggs until thoroughly combined.
-5. Add the mashed potatoes and 2 tablespoons chives and gently stir to combine.
+5. Add the mashed potatoes and 2 tablespoonspoons chives and gently stir to combine.
 6. In a small bowl, whisk together flour, baking powder, baking soda, salt, pepper, and garlic powder.
 7. Add the dry ingredients to the wet ingredients.
 Use a spoon to mix until all of the flour is thoroughly combined.
 Try not to overmix the batter.
 Just stir it until the flour is combined.
 8. Heat a waffle iron and grease if necessary.